high Acres park

 High Acres Park is located at 110 High Acres Drive (directly off Route 447 north) in Canadensis.
 The park consists of several acres of land, and includes many different amenities.
 The Park offers visitors 3 separate pavilions for picnics or other activities, as well as a baseball field, a basketball court,volleyball court, a children's play area and a fishing pond.

 The pavilions are available for rent for your private party or event.
-Please see the Park Policy and Rental Application.
+Please see the Park Policy and Reservation Form.
 Contact the Barrett Township Supervisors at (570) 595-2602 for more information.
 We ask that anyone visiting the park obey the Park Rules and Regulations.